Frequently Asked Questions

 ): Modifyindex.js

-Let's create the API endpoint that will handle requests to send SMS messages.
+Create the API endpoint that handles requests to send SMS messages programmatically.

 Create the API Endpoint (